Battle of Polygon Wood: Second Army

 I Anzac Corps attacked with the 5th Australian Division on the right.
-In the 15th Australian Brigade the battalions were to advance successively but bunched up near the first objective and were stopped by pillboxes at the "racecourse" and fire from the 33rd Division area to the south.
+In the 15th Australian Brigade the battalions were to advance successively but bunched up near the first objective and were stopped by machine-gun fire from pillboxes at the "racecourse" and fire from the 33rd Division area to the south.
 At 7:30 a.m. the right-hand battalion dug in at the boundary with the 33rd Division and the other two advanced to the second objective by 11:00 a.m.
 The left brigade assembled in twelve waves on a strip of ground 60 yd deep and avoided the German barrage fired at 4:00 a.m. which fell behind them and advanced through the fog 500 yd almost unopposed to The Butte.
 At some pillboxes there was resistance but many German soldiers surrendered when they were rapidly surrounded.

 The Butte was rushed and was found to be full of German dugouts.
 Two battalions passed through at 7:30 a.m. towards the second objective, a 1000 yd stretch of the Flandern I Stellung and some pillboxes, until held up by fire from a German battalion headquarters on the Polygonebeek.
 A reserve battalion overran the dugouts and more pillboxes nearby, advancing to just beyond the final objective, at the junction with the 4th Australian Division to the north, taking 200 prisoners and 34 machine-guns.
 An attempted German counter-attack by part of the 17th Division was dispersed by artillery and machine-gun fire.

 The 4th Australian Division assembled well forward and avoided the German barrage by squeezing up into an area 150 yd deep and attacked at 6:45 a.m. with two brigades.
 The right brigade attacked through a mist, took the first objective with only short delays to capture pillboxes but then mistakenly advanced into the standing barrage, which had paused for twice as long as usual, to assist the 3rd Division advance through muddier conditions to the north and had to be brought back until the barrage moved forward.
 The brigade reached the final objective from just short of the Flandern I Stellung on the right and the edge of Zonnebeke on the left and gained touch with the 5th Australian Division further south.
 At 1:20 p.m. air reconnaissance reported German troops east of Broodseinde ridge and at 3:25 p.m. as the German force from the 236th Division, massed to counter-attack it was dispersed by artillery fire.
 The northern brigade advanced to the final objective against minor opposition, moving beyond the objective to join with the 3rd Division to the north, which had pressed on into Zonnebeke.
 Attempts by the Germans to counter-attack at 4:00 p.m. and 6:00 p.m. were stopped by the protective barrage and machine-gun fire.